Canon 1D Mark IV vs Leica Q Typ 116

-The Canon EOS-1D Mark IV and the Leica Q (Typ 116) are two digital cameras that were revealed to the public, respectively, in October 2009 and June 2015.
+The Canon EOS-1D Mark IV and the Leica Q (Typ 116) are two digital cameras that were officially introduced, respectively, in October 2009 and June 2015.
 The 1D Mark IV is a DSLR, while the Q Typ 116 is a fixed lens compact.
 The cameras are based on an APS-H (1D Mark IV) and a full frame (Q Typ 116) sensor.
-The Canon has a resolution of 16 megapixel, whereas the Leica provides 24 MP.
+The Canon has a resolution of 16 megapixels, whereas the Leica provides 24 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Leica Q Typ 116 is considerably smaller (58 percent) than the Canon 1D Mark IV.
 It is worth mentioning in this context that the 1D Mark IV is splash and dust resistant, while the Q Typ 116 does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the Q Typ 116 has a lens built in, whereas the 1D Mark IV is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can compare the optics available for the 1D Mark IV and their specifications in the Canon EF Lens Catalog.

 Concerning battery life, the 1D Mark IV gets 1500 shots out of its LP-E4 battery, while the Q Typ 116 can take 300 images on a single charge of its BP-DC12 power pack.
 As can be seen in the images above, the 1D Mark IV has a battery grip built in.
 This facilitates image-taking in portrait orientation and gives it additional battery power.